prashanth233/Mini_Perplexity/README.md

 The **Mini Perplexity System** is a web application built with React that provides users with quick, summarized answers to their questions.
 It uses the Google Custom Search API to gather relevant search results and the Hugging Face API to summarize these results into concise answers.
 Additionally, the application displays source links for each answer, allowing users to delve deeper into the original content.

-This project is designed as a lightweight, efficient Q&A system for users who seek straightforward answers and reliable sources, improving accessibility to accurate information in a user-friendly interface.

 ## Objectives

 - Enable users to obtain summarized answers to their questions quickly.